oroinc/documentation/backend/api/security.rst

 Configure Stateless Security Firewalls
 ======================================

-Symfony allows to create stateless firewalls.
-In this case the security Token will not be serialized to session.
+Symfony allows creating stateless firewalls.
+In this case, the security token is not serialized for a session.

-But there are cases when API calls should be used in AJAX requests from the UI.

-In this case we does not send firewalls credentials (e.g., WSSE headers) but should use current user token data from the current session.

-To be able to do this, the firewall should have |context1| parameter with the context name the system should use to authenticate the user.
+However, when API calls are utilized in AJAX requests from the UI, the user's token data from the current session must be used instead of the firewall credentials (e.g. WSSE headers).
+To do this, the firewall should have the |context1| parameter with the context name that the system can use to authenticate the user.

 For example: